frankie-2nfro-com/football_match_outcome_prediction/README.md

 ### Iteratively train the model with different subsets of the data

 In the dataset, some data is quite old and may influence the representative of the current football data.
-But if just removing too many old datawill also leave us with fewer data points.
-So I will try to find a balance by trying how much data we could remove by observe the score.
+But if just removing too much old data will also leave us with fewer data points.
+So I will try to find a balance by testing how much data we could remove by observing the scores.

-To cut out old data, I make this function:
+For removing old data, I make this function:

 ```python
 def getLeagueData(data, league, seasonFrom=None):